 - Office of General Counsel, and

-- HUB Development.
+- HUB Programs.

 Per Regents’ Rules and Regulations, Rule 10501, Sections 2.5 and 2.6, The U. T. System Board of Regents delegate the authority to sign System Administration and Systemwide contracts to The U. T. System Executive Vice Chancellor for Business Affairs.
 Any contract procured by a U. T. System Administration department, on behalf of U. T. System Administration or U. T. System must be submitted to the Office of Business Affairs for signature by the Executive Vice Chancellor.
 The U. T. System Delegations of Authority chart is a listing of current delegation memoranda.

 Please contact the Office of Business Affairs or Contracts and Procurement for contract processing questions.